-How Scholars Can Transition from Dissertation Logic to Book-Level Storytelling
+How to Turn a Dissertation Into a Book: From Dissertation Logic to Book-Level Storytelling

-Moving from writing a dissertation to turning your dissertation into a book is almost like learning a new language
+Moving from dissertation writing to book writing is almost like learning a new language.

-Your dissertation was crafted to for a committee, filled with careful argumentation, deliberate methodological and theoretical framing, and careful footnotes designed to qualify every move you made.
+Your dissertation was crafted for a committee, filled with careful argumentation, theoretical framing, and methodological justification designed to defend your research.

 A dissertation is designed to be defended.